brimdata/super/book/src/dev/integrations/zeek/types.md

 When Zeek is configured to output its logs in
 JSON format, much of the rich type information is lost in translation, but this can be restored by following the guidance for [shaping Zeek JSON](shaping.md).
-On the other hand, Zeek TSV can be converted to Zed storage formats and back to Zeek TSV without any loss of information.
+On the other hand, Zeek TSV can be converted to super-structured formats and back to Zeek TSV without any loss of information.

 This document describes how the super-structured type system is able to represent each of